axt651/Chi-angles/README.md

 - Loads all `.cif` files in the working directory
 - Converts them to `.pdb` format
 - Saves them with the same base filename
+- How to Use:
+  Make sure to update the os.chdir(r"/working/directory") at the bottom of the script to your actual path.
+  Then run script directly inside the PYMOL

 ### Step 2: Compute Side-Chain Chi (χ) Angles for All Residues in Chain A